 Second Offender Aftercare

 This program provides one year of aftercare treatment for individuals convicted of their second driving-under-the-influence offense after they complete a 14-day residential program.
 The ultimate goal of the program is for participants to take responsibility for their previous behavior and make the changes necessary to cease further incidents.
-Second Offender Aftercare is available through Advocates Community Counseling - Ayer.
+Second Offender Aftercare is available through Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating court.